nyit-vancouver/Microservice-Micro-Regulator/README.md

 - Mobile-Friendly: Dashboard is optimized for mobile devices.

 ## ✔️ How to use
+This application could receive SigmaRule log files through gRPC. we have sampple applicatio that send log file to the portal application via this protocol that you can download it at this repository nyit-vancouver/SendFileRep.

-it is open source. so fill free to download and use this code. we will be happy to get feedcback from you to improve our product.
+It is open source.
+So feel free to download and use this code. we will be happy to get feedcback from you to improve our product.

 ## ✔️ TODO
 - Alerting and notifications: The dashboard should provide alerts and notifications when certain eBPF metrics exceed defined thresholds, helping users quickly identify and address issues.